-Choosing the Right Surgeon for LASIK (and you)
+Choosing the Best Surgeon for LASIK (and you)

-Written by David Evans, PhD, MBA Posted on February 17, 2016
+Written by David Evans, PhD, MBA Last modified on February 6, 2018

 So you’ve made the decision to get LASIK surgery.
 Congratulations, that’s half the battle.
-The other half comes with choosing a surgeon to perform the procedure.
+The other half comes with choosing the best surgeon to perform the procedure.

 Electing to the have LASIK surgery is daunting enough, let alone taking the time to evaluate all your local surgeon options.
 You might be tempted to play a game of “eeny meeny miny mo,” but I’m here to tell you there’s a better way.
-Use some of the simple guidelines listed below to help you identify the right surgeon for you.
+Use some of the simple guidelines listed below to help you identify the best

 Board Certification: Is the surgeon certified by the American Board of Ophthalmology?
 Experience is everything and this sort of certification suggests a certain level of expertise.